juan-esteban-berger/CUDA_Snake/README.md

 12. Food_RIGHT: Binary flag indicating if the food is to the right of the snake.

 ## Neural Network Outputs
 The neural network used in this project will have 3 outputs.
 The output would be one q_value corresponding to each of the four directions the snake can move, given the current game state the snake is in.
-At the beginning of training, the snake will make random moves, but will later use the neural network to determine its next move.
+At the beginning of training, the snake will make random moves, but after a specified number of training iterations, the neural network to determine its next move.
 The outputs to the neural network are the following:
 1. Q_Value_UP
 2. Q_Value_Left
 3. Q_Value_Right